perwin/pyimfit/docs/pyimfit_emcee.md

-# Example: Using PyImfit with Markov-Chain Monte Carlo code "emcee"
+# Example of using PyImfit with Markov-Chain Monte Carlo code "emcee"

-This is a Jupyter notebook demonstrating how to use PyImfit with the MCMC code emcee.
+This is a Jupyter notebook demonstrating how to use PyImfit with the MCMC code [emcee](https://github.com/dfm/emcee).

 If you are seeing this as part of the readthedocs.org HTML documentation, you can retrieve the originaly .ipynb file [here](https://github.com/perwin/pyimfit/blob/master/docs/pyimfit_emcee.ipynb).